formspree/blogophonic-hugo/README.md

 # _Blogophonic_ - a Hugo blog theme by [Formspree](https://formspree.io)

-A modern, beautiful, and easily configurable blog theme for Hugo that includes a dedicated page with a functional contact form.
+A modern, beautiful, and easily configurable blog for Hugo that includes a dedicated page with a functional contact form.

 **See the demo [here](https://blogophonic-hugo.netlify.com)**